MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 3. [Restore](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd379481(v=ws.10)) or create a new On-premises AD user.
 Ensure that the on-premises account's Primary SMTP Address matches the Primary SMTP Address of the Microsoft 365 object.
 Change the on-premises object's address to match if it does not.

-4. Using [Azure Active Directory Connect](/azure/active-directory/hybrid/whatis-hybrid-identity) to run a Directory synchronization will soft match the on-premises account with the new Azure AD account.
+4. Using [Microsoft Entra Connect](/azure/active-directory/hybrid/whatis-hybrid-identity) to run a Directory synchronization will soft match the on-premises account with the new Microsoft Entra account.

 - If your issue is resolved, congratulations!
 Your scenario is complete.
 - If your issue isn't resolved, see [Additional Resources](#additional-resources).

+<a name='ad-user-account-deleted-azure-ad-account-soft-deleted-online-mailbox-present'></a>

-### AD User Account Deleted, Azure AD Account Soft Deleted, Online Mailbox Present
+### AD User Account Deleted, Microsoft Entra account Soft Deleted, Online Mailbox Present

 **Solution:**
 If the Account is soft deleted the mailbox should not be present.
 However, we will take you through the steps to attempt to recreate the user and reconnect them to the original mailbox.